What does “net zero” mean exactly?

 To make things more complex, it is true that some offsetting projects do rely on carbon removal projects, e.g. reforestation projects.
-To reach their Net Zero commitment, airports are not allowed to use this type of projects either.
-Any carbon removal would need to be part of their own operations to be accepted as a contribution to Net Zero, so we can avoid or at least minimise concerns around additionality, permanence or accounting that are inherent to offsetting.
+In how far such projects will be eligible to account for Net Zero is yet unclear as accounting mechanisms for carbon removals are under development.
+To reach their Net Zero commitment, we are encouraging airports to embed carbon removals into their value chain, so we can avoid or at least minimise concerns around additionality, permanence or accounting that are inherent to offsetting.

 So in practical terms, what emissions are we talking about & how can they be addressed?